Prior to moving from traditional telephone service to SIP trunking, several points must be considered.

 Is Your Data Network Ready for SIP Trunking?

-Network considerations that must be examined including available bandwidth, Quality of Service (QoS), and firewalls.
+Network considerations must be examined including available bandwidth, Quality of Service (QoS), and firewalls.
 Upgrading your Internet connection or adding a second connection may be necessary to ensure a positive outcome.

 Quality of Service (QoS):

 Quality of Service (QoS) prioritizes voice traffic and ensures that phone calls are getting the necessary bandwidth, regardless of data traffic on the network.
-Most business grade routers will provide QoS features.
+Most business-grade routers will provide QoS features.

-A firewall provides security both within a local area network (LAN) and wide area network (WAN). firewalls are a critical component to the business network but they must be properly configured in order to work well with SIP trunking.
+A firewall provides security both within a local area network (LAN) and a wide area network (WAN). firewalls are a critical component to the business network but they must be properly configured in order to work well with SIP trunking.